Buzzing About HR

 Kate also shares a quick consistency sense check that reveals hidden risk in minutes.
 If two people in the same role ask for the same thing, do they get the same answer, and can you explain why?
 If not, that is where problems start long before the law ever changes.

 To keep this manageable, the episode sets out a phased approach to ERB readiness that works for small businesses.
 Right now, the focus is on habits rather than paperwork.
 Clear language.
 Agreed working patterns.
-Managers who feel confident having proper conversations instead of avoiding them.
+Managers who feel confident in having proper conversations instead of avoiding them.
 Later comes alignment, making sure contracts match reality and decisions are recorded properly.
 By the time the bigger changes land, you should be refining, not firefighting.

 And this is where many businesses struggle.
 Not with policies, but with managers freezing in the moment when someone asks for flexibility, raises a concern, or pushes back on a decision.

-Until next time, keep buzzing and take care of your people!
+Until next time, keep buzzing, and take care of your people.